serverless/serverless/docs/deprecations.md

 ## `service` property object notation

-Starting from next major object notation for "service" property will no longer be recognized.
-Set "service" property directly with service name.
+Starting with v3.0.0, object notation for `service` property will no longer be recognized.
+Set `service` property directly with service name.

 <a name="CLOUDFRONT_CACHE_BEHAVIOR_FORWARDED_VALUES_AND_TTL"><div>&nbsp;</div></a>